MicrosoftDocs/sql-docs/docs/relational-databases/system-stored-procedures/sp-trace-generateevent-transact-sql.md

 [!INCLUDE [SQL Server Azure SQL Database Azure SQL Managed Instance](../../includes/applies-to-version/sql-asdb-asdbmi.md)]

 Creates a user-defined event.
-The event can be collected using either [SQL Trace](../sql-trace/sql-trace.md) or [Extended Events](../extended-events/extended-events.md).
+The event can be collected using [SQL Trace](../sql-trace/sql-trace.md) or [Extended Events](../extended-events/extended-events.md).

 > [!NOTE]
 > This stored procedure is **not** deprecated.
 All other SQL Trace related stored procedures are deprecated.